RickWong/react-isomorphic-starterkit/README.md

 - Babel 6 automatically compiles ES2015 + ES7 draft
 - Auto-restarting web server with Koa and Piping
 - Webpack for watching and production builds
-- React Hot Loader for instant client updates
+- React Transform HMR for instant client updates
 - React Transmit to preload on server and hydrate client
 - InlineCss-component for styling components